Codecademy/docs/content/pytorch/concepts/tensor-operations/terms/gather/gather.md

 ---
 Title: '.gather()'
-Description: 'Retrieves specific elements from a tensor along a defined axis, ideal for selecting values based on indices in data processing and machine learning.'
+Description: 'Retrieves specific elements from a tensor along a defined axis based on indices.'
 Subjects:
   - 'AI'
   - 'Data Science'